 Since using rhythm ribbons is about moving the ribbons, it's a great way to introduce children to classical music.
 What would otherwise be boring to just sit and listen to now provides a dynamic, engaging background for exploring rhythm ribbon movements.
 Once caution on classical music: The songs can get pretty long.
 If the song is too long children may lose interest in the rhythm ribbons and you may run out of ideas for different ways for them to move the ribbons around.
 Look for songs that are two to three minutes long to start with and then increase the length of song from there.
 Here are some ideas to get you started:

-Baby Einstein: Traveling Melodies Available on
+Baby Einstein: Traveling Melodies

-The Bumble-Bee (from 'The Legend of Tsar Saltan') Available on iTunes
+The Bumble-Bee (from 'The Legend of Tsar Saltan')

-William Tell Overture (Finale) Available on iTunes
+William Tell Overture (Finale)

 0 comments: